plain-JavaScript/plain-javascript.github.io/README.md

 # Plain JavaScript

-_Awesome list of curated links to the many wonderful aspects of simple, fast easy JavaScript_
+_Awesome list of curated links to the many wonderful aspects of simple, fast and future-proof JavaScript_

 ## Links: https://plain-JavaScript.github.io ~ [![]( https://plain-JavaScript.github.io/assets/octicon.svg)]( https://github.com/plain-JavaScript/plain-JavaScript.github.io )

 This repository provides lists of links to resources for developers of applications based on the JavaScript programming language.
-The particular emphasis here is on plain "vanilla" scripts that are simple, free and easy on the brain.
+The particular emphasis here is on plain ["vanilla"]( https://en.wikipedia.org/wiki/Vanilla_software ) scripts that are simple, free and easy on the brain.

 ***

 JavaScript is perhaps the most widely used computer language.
-Almost any computing task - no matter howe complicated - has been accomplished with JavaScript.
+Almost any computing task - no matter howe complicated - has been <s>hacked</s> accomplished with JavaScript.
 Some of the smartest people in the world investigate the most difficult issues using JavaScript.

 So where does that leave us simple folk?